IBM/rpg-genai-data/docs/pages/task/prototype.md

 version : https://github.com/edmundreinhardt/rpg-genai-data/commit/d41c5d45a58653d7d12958be6c2b739cb5d7e902
 ```

-Now if I had not place the source in a github repository, we could drop the link as long we can contact the own to track down the source.
+Now if I had not placed the source in a github repository, we could drop the link and commit/tag version as long we have a  contact to track down the source.
+The version in this example is sufficient for the contact to identify the origin of the source.
 For example:

 ```yaml
 title : ILE RPG Compiler Test Cases